newrelic/nri-statsd/README.md

 ## Installation

-> To install the StatsD integration, run the container with this command, inserting your account ID and Insert API key:
+> To install the StatsD integration, run the container with this command, inserting your account ID and API key:
 ```bash
 docker run \
   -d --restart unless-stopped \